Rob11001/N-Queens_Problem-Unity/README.md

 # N-Queens_Problem-Unity
 It's a very simple application made in **Unity**.
-I made it because I was studying Unity 3D for an exam and in the same time I was studying the **Backtracking** technique for the exact esponential algoritms.
+I made it because I was studying Unity 3D for an exam and in the same time I was studying the **Backtracking** technique for exact esponential algoritms.

 # Installation
 Simply download the project and then open it in Unity.
 The version used is  2019.3.3f1.